-Module one - Domestic and Commercial installation and programming
+Module 1 - Domestic and Commercial installation and programming

-- This module will run for a maximum of 17 hours over C1, C2, C3 and C4 - The Competition Organizer must supply all the materials for this module - Measurement marks will be measured progressively each day as indicated by the; mark summary form - Module one will be installed on three walls and the ceiling of the Competitors cubicle; - Module one will include home and building automation and a small smart relay device; as well as conventional wiring systems - Competitors are to be provided with descriptions, other necessary documentations and associated product files (product data base); - The Infrastructure List must state the languages that the software, software version and databases will be available in; - Programming exercise is to be completed in front of the general public; - Final function tasks decided upon at the Competition; - Programming will be limited to the control of lighting, HVAC and blinds; - Competitors will be forbidden to have electronic storage devices in their work station during this module.
+- This module will run over C1, C2, C3, and C4 - The Competition Organizer must supply all the materials for this module - Measurement marks are measured progressively each day as indicated by the Mark Summary Form - Module one is installed on three walls and the ceiling of the Competitors cubicle; - Module one will include home and building automation and a small smart relay device; as well as conventional wiring systems - Competitors are to be provided with descriptions, other necessary documentations and associated product files (product data base); - The Infrastructure List must state the languages that the software, software version, and databases are available in; - Programming exercise is to be completed in front of the general public; - Final function tasks decided upon at the Competition; - Programming is limited to the control of lighting, HVAC and blinds; - Programming functions to be listed in a table along with images of devices. - Competitors are forbidden to have electronic storage devices in their workstation during this module.

-Module two - Fault finding, testing and reporting
+Module 2 - Fault finding, testing, and reporting

-- A maximum of one hour for this module; - The testing board for this module to be built by the Competition Organizer; - This module to be completed by the end of C2; - Test commissioning will be part of this module
+- A maximum of one hour for this module;

+- The testing board for this module to be built by the Competition Organizer;

+- Test commissioning is part of this module